MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-windowsspeech/packages/windowsspeech/overview.md

 ## Keyword Recognition

 The Windows Speech package adds `WindowsKeywordRecognitionSubsystem` to your project, which offers keyword recognition capabilities on Windows and UWP platforms.
-As a [MRTK `KeywordRecognitionSubsystem`](../../../mrtk3-core/packages/core/subsystems/keywordrecognitionsubsystem.md), the subsystem can work with `SpeechInteractor` to trigger select events on `StatefulInteractable`'s based on the settings of the interactables.
-You can also register arbitrary `UnityAction`'s to a keyword of your choice so that the action will be invoked when such word is said.
+As a [MRTK `KeywordRecognitionSubsystem`](../../../mrtk3-core/packages/core/subsystems/keywordrecognitionsubsystem.md), the subsystem can work with `SpeechInteractor` to trigger select events on `StatefulInteractable's` based on the settings of the interactables.
+You can also register arbitrary `UnityAction's` to a keyword of your choice so that the action will be invoked when such word is said.

 For general information on `KeywordRecognitionSubsystem` in MRTK, [refer to the documentation](../../../mrtk3-core/packages/core/subsystems/keywordrecognitionsubsystem.md).